Say you're going to Japan. Then you realize that you don't know any Japanese words.

 There will be a lot of opportunity to use this word.
 Why?
 Because there are a lot of good things in Japan.

-There are a lot of interesting things in Japan.
+There are a lot of interesting things and funny things in Japan.
 You'll be able to use this word a lot!

 楽しい (tanoshii) = Fun